 sudo apt-get update

-You can also run following command to update all installed Linux apps to latest version.
+You can also run the following command to update all installed Linux apps to the latest version.

 sudo apt-get upgrade

-Step 4: Install Linux App on your Chromebook
+Step 4: Install the Linux App on your Chromebook

 sudo apt-get install gimp